Trilateral Research’s integrated approach combines technology and social sciences to deliver sustainable impact.

 Challenges include making it useful and meaningful for users, anticipating unknown impacts in complex social contexts, making sure that the right people (with the right skills) are included in the process, and ultimately, knowing what questions to ask.

-This activity responds to the increasing demand that the design and use of new technologies is conducted in a manner that is in keeping of responsible research and innovation.
+This activity responds to the increasing demand that the design and use of new technologies are conducted in a manner that is in the keeping of responsible research and innovation.

 - assessment of a technology’s intended use